IVF Failure Reasons: Why Implantation Fails After IVF?Fertility Treatment

 - Read more or ask your doctor about how many fertility shots you can take and how many times you can repeat ovarian puncture (3 to 6 times, depending on the condition of the ovaries);

-- Read more about the success rate of IVF (usually 30-40%) in order to be mentally prepared for any outcome;
+- Read more about the success rate of IVF (usually 30-40%) to be mentally prepared for any outcome;

 - You don't need bed rest between two IVF cycles, and you can do your daily activities as usual.